Doors will

 Booking is essential: please contact danielle@daniellearnaud.com

-Danielle Arnaud gallery is thrilled to present FACTORY WORKS,
+Danielle Arnaud gallery is thrilled to present FACTORY

-commissioned and produced by Factory International and launched
+WORKS, commissioned and produced by Factory International

 FACTORY WORKS is an audio artwork and film created by artist

-Neville Gabie working in collaboration with musician and DJ
+Neville Gabie working in collaboration with musician and

-programmed and operated by Factory International.
+space in Manchester programmed and operated by Factory International.

-Known for creating work responsive to people and place in moments
+Known for creating work responsive to people and place in

-workers, concrete pourers, steel workers and others involved
+the construction workers, concrete pourers, steel workers

-in the creation of Aviva Studios.
-FACTORY WORKS was made over
+and others involved in the creation of Aviva Studios.
+FACTORY

-a two-year period (spring 2020 - winter 2021) and focuses on
+WORKS was made over a two-year period (spring 2020 - winter

-the core materials that form the infrastructure of the building,
+2021) and focuses on the core materials that form the infrastructure

-such as steel, concrete, cloth, rubber, wood and glass.
-The
+of the building, such as steel, concrete, cloth, rubber,

-audio includes industrial sounds and snippets of conversations
+wood and glass.
+The audio includes industrial sounds and

-with workers at five factories involved in the manufacture of
+snippets of conversations with workers at five factories

-these materials as well as those working on the construction
+those working on the construction site, all underpinned

-site, all underpinned with original electronic music from Nabihah
+with original electronic music from Nabihah Iqbal.

 In addition, FACTORY WORKS features a short film created

-by Neville Gabie in collaboration with Mark Thomas of film studio
+by Neville Gabie in collaboration with Mark Thomas of film

 1,500 copies of a limited edition vinyl record were produced